R. Kelly pleads not guilty to sex abuse charges

 "The videotape depicts Mr. Kelly engaged in illegal sexual assault of a 14-year-old girl," Avenatti said.
 "It is approximately 55 minutes in length.
 The conduct in the tape can be described as nothing short of outrageous, illegal.
 It leaves no question as to Mr. Kelly's guilt."

-Cook County State's Attorney Kim Foxx detailed the charges Friday afternoon.
+On Friday afternoon, Cook County State's Attorney Kim Foxx detailed the charges against Kelly.
 Three of the four victims were between the ages 13 and 17 when the alleged abuse occurred, with Kelly being more than five years older than the victims, Foxx said.
 The alleged abuse took place between September 1998 and January 2010.
 The indictment papers do not say where the alleged crimes took place.

 Foxx referred to the victims by their initials.
 The first victim said she was abused four times, between May 26, 1998 and May 25, 1999.
 The second victim said she was abused twice, between Sept.
 26, 1998 and Sept.
 25, 2001.
 The third victim said she was abused on Feb.
 18, 2003.
 The fourth victim said she was abuse three times, between May 1, 2009 and Jan.
 31, 2010.